 TRUCK ACCIDENT ATTORNEY AUSTIN

 Our years of experience in trucking accident litigation have proven time and again that we are the “go to” truck accident law firm in Texas.
-Our results in truck accident lawsuits are unparalleled and speak for itself.
+Our results in truck accident lawsuits are unparalleled and speak for themselves.
 While each case is unique and stands on its merit, our trucking litigation experience over the last three decades and you do not want an attorney learning on the job in your case.
 We recommend you thoroughly research the attorney you are considering for a trucking accident case.

 Do not let the insurance company handle your claim.
 Insurance companies for the truck driver typically contact an injured person quickly after the crash.
 The intention of the adjuster is to establish rapport with the victim and infer that the victim does not need an attorney to represent them in the case.
 Often words such as “we accept responsibility” are used, and people mistake that to mean we will pay you fairly.
 That is not the case; insurance companies are trying to pay as little as a possibly can on each claim to maximize their profitability.
 If an insurance company can pay you $.10 on the dollar, they will do so without batting an eye.